You may not write checks very often, but a checkbook can still be a useful thing to have.

 Buying checks from the bank can be pricey though.
 Fortunately, it’s fine to search the web for cheaper options, provided you take some basic precautions.

 Prefer to get all of your checks for free?
-SoFi Money® offers paper checks at no cost with your cash management account.
+SoFi Checking and Savings® offers paper checks at no cost when you open an online bank account.
+Plus, members can earn up to 1.50% APY.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.